Hardin County, Ohio Demographics 2026

 Economy, Income & Housing

 The median household income in Hardin County is $58,001.
 This is 17% lower than the state median of $69,680.
-Compared to the national median of $78,538, household income here is 26% lower.
+It is also 26% lower than the national median of $78,538.
 The poverty rate stands at 18.2%.
 This is 37% higher than the state poverty rate of 13.2%.
 The unemployment rate is 4.1%.
 This is 16% lower than the state rate of 4.9%.
 The median home value is $134,800.
 Housing costs are 32% lower than the state median of $199,200.
 With a home-value-to-income ratio of just 2.3x, Hardin County is one of the most affordable housing markets in the area.
 73.3% of occupied housing units are owner-occupied.
 This homeownership rate is 9% higher than the state average of 67.0%.

 Race & Ethnicity